 The study by Barnes et al. (2021a) showed a climatological link between COL depth and stratospheric intrusion depth.
 Deep COLs, those associated with surface cyclones, were generally found to be associated with deeper stratospheric intrusions.
 The reanalysis-based climatology of Barnes et al. (2021a) is performed in the context of the real-world atmosphere, where a host of processes at various levels of the atmosphere can affect the development of cyclones at all levels.
-Therefore, it is pertinent to isolate the link between depth of their associated upper-level high-PV anomalies with the induced surface cyclogenetic forcing in an idealised setting.
-An initial numerical experiment using PV inversion diagnostics (Experiment 0) shows that the numerical model and PV inversion algorithms produce results as we expect from the conceptual model (Figure 1) of a high-PV anomaly in the upper-levels: a core of cyclonic flow is present around the PV anomaly, with general cyclonic motion prevalent, although weak, through the majority of the domain.
-The longitudinal cross-section and upper-level pressure and wind field show that the high-PV anomaly results in a trough, as is expected by theory.
-In the real-world atmosphere, the trough with continual amplification could develop into a COL. Cyclonic flow and low-pressure signatures are also observed on the surface.
-This re-emphasises that upper-level processes induce both the surface cyclone and its associated COL. For Experiment 0, cyclogenetic forcing is very weak or negligible, although relative vorticities indicate that we are on the precipice of surface cyclogenetic forcing being induced.
-The anomaly does however induce a closed low-pressure on the surface.
+Therefore, it is pertinent to isolate the link between the depth of their associated upper-level high-PV anomalies with the induced surface cyclogenetic forcing in an idealized setting.
+An initial numerical experiment using PV inversion diagnostics (Experiment 0) shows that the numerical model and PV inversion algorithms produce results as we expect from the conceptual model (Fig. 1) of a high-PV anomaly in the upper levels: a core of cyclonic flow is present around the PV anomaly, with general cyclonic motion prevalent, although weak, through the majority of the domain.
+The longitudinal cross-section and upper-level pressure and wind field show that the high-PV anomaly results in a trough, as is ex-